open-telemetry/opentelemetry-ebpf-profiler/README.md

 ## Building

-We are have integrated the profiler into the [OTel Collector](https://opentelemetry.io/docs/collector/) as a receiver, and this is the [supported configuration](https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-ebpf-profiler) going forward.
+We have integrated the profiler into the [OTel Collector](https://opentelemetry.io/docs/collector/) as a receiver, and this is the [supported configuration](https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-ebpf-profiler) going forward.

 To aid with development, testing and debugging, we also offer a standalone profiling agent binary named `ebpf-profiler`,